 So, to create an NFT on OpenSea, you can follow the following steps -

-Once you have created your first ever NFT for trade, then comes the next part, where you need to decide the price of your NFT so that you can sell it.
+Once you have created your first ever NFT for trade, then comes the next part, You need to decide the price of your NFT so you can sell it.

 There are three basic strategies to set a price tag for your NFT:

 Once you have decided on the price tag, select the suitable currency to receive for your NFT.

 Post that, you can release the content to the buyer.
 The content could be anything - from a Thank You Note to an Invitation to your private Discord channel if both parties agree to further the deal!

 You know what minting is - turning your idea (digital art, etc.) into a digital asset called an NFT so you can associate a price tag with it and sell it.
 And for this, initiate a digital wallet - Ethereum wallet and do a transaction.
 You can do it all using OpenSea , it will charge a gas fee to initialize your account.
 So if you're a novice user, you will need to pay for minting your NFT, else no need!